-Volunteer applications are open until May 16 and as such, we do not send final acceptances into training until after the closing date!
+Volunteer applications will close May 9 and as such, we do not send final acceptances into training until after the closing date!
 Announcements will be posted on our website and social media when applications officially open.

 What does our volunteer application process look like?
 There will be an application form, followed by virtual group interviews, and a virtual/phone interview.
 Important to note that volunteer positions are only available to current University of Alberta students.